If you have questions, comments, or suggestions, please send me an email.

 How secure is this thing?

-- Every time you open the Argus Menu (activating the menu bar item), your Mac will open two SSH local tunnels to each of your configured servers (one is for the socket connection; the other for more-standard HTTP queries).
+- Every time you open Argus, your Mac will open two SSH local tunnels to each of your configured servers.
 This is because argusd will only respond to requests made on its localhost.
 The SSH tunnel translates your Mac's remote network traffic to local requests on the Linux server.
 You can learn more about SSH tunnels here.

 - While those tunnels are open, your Mac has access to the ports that argusd makes available.
 So argusd also requires a token to respond to requests.
 That token is generated on your Mac at setup time — you may have noticed the token being sent with the install key script!
 This token is installed on the Linux server and is only accessible by root; argusd then checks that the token matches future requests.